pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid18.PNG)

 The dataset contains a properly formatted date column, then extract the month (if applicable, the year) to create a time-based grouping key for aggregation.
 Sum the 'total_cases' or 'new_cases' (depending on data structure) for each unique month to obtain monthly case totals, which will serve as the basis for temporal trend analysis.
-Visualize these aggregated monthly case counts using a bar plot—implemented with Matplotlib, Seaborn or a similar library where the x-axis represents the months (e.g "Jan 2020", "Feb 2020" etc.) and the y-axis shows the number of cases with bars ordered chronologically to clearly reveal patterns, peaks, and declines in case incidence over time.
+Visualize these aggregated monthly case counts using a bar plot implemented with Matplotlib, Seaborn or a similar library where the x-axis represents the months (e.g "Jan 2020", "Feb 2020" etc.) and the y-axis shows the number of cases with bars ordered chronologically to clearly reveal patterns, peaks, and declines in case incidence over time.

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid19.PNG)